LucasJJulien/definitive-opensource/README.md

 <p align="center"><code>Status: Active</code> - <code>License: MIT</code></p>

 > [!NOTE]
 > This project is currently in the alpha stage and under heavy development.
-The list is currently edited directly from the readme, however my goal for the 1.0 release is for all open-source projects to be under a "list.json" json file with scripts that automatically generate the readme.
+The list is currently edited directly from the readme, however my goal for the 1.0 release is for all open-source projects to be under a "list.json" file with scripts that automatically generate the readme.
 This would make organization and re-ordering far easier and would enable API retrieval of repository stats for always up to date star counts and descriptions.
 Consult the roadmap for further information regarding development.

 > [!TIP]
 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
 Please make sure you include a description of what you have updated or added.
 For an open source project to be approved for submission, the repo MUST have over 1k stars, and preferably over 5k stars - but this is flexible.
 If the app is extraordinary or does a task nothing else does, it will most likely be accepted.
 The app should also have relatively recent commits or something that signifies active development.